Tentacles of Olympic cancellation would reach around globe

 For most people, the new coronavirus causes only mild or moderate symptoms.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

 About 73% of the IOC’s income of $5.7 billion in the latest four-year Olympic cycle (2013-2016) was from selling broadcast rights.
 The U.S. network NBC makes up at least half of the broadcast payments.
-Another 18% of IOC income is from sponsorship.
+Another 18% of IOC income is from sponsorships.

-NBC’s parent company Comcast said that because of insurance and the way contracts are written, NBC won’t suffer losses if the Olympics are canceled.
+NBC parent company Comcast said that because of insurance and the way contracts are written, NBC won’t suffer losses if the Olympics are canceled.
 But Comcast CEO Brian Roberts said the company would miss out on ad-driven profits, which were $250 million for the 2016 Rio Olympics.
 The ad profits for 2020 are expected to be larger.

 NBC signed a deal to pay $4.38 billion for four Olympics — 2014 through 2020.
 It has a new agreement to pay $7.75 billion for the following six Olympics — 2022 through 2032.

-Christopher Chase, an attorney based in New York who specializes in sports, intellectual property, and media, said sponsors and broadcasters were unlikely to sue for breach of contracts if the games are not held, or the conditions were changed.
+Christopher Chase, an attorney based in New York who specializes in sports, intellectual property and media, said sponsors and broadcasters were unlikely to sue for breach of contracts if the games are not held, or the conditions were changed.

 Chase, a partner in the law firm Frankfurt Kurnit, said many such contracts would have “force majeure” or “changed circumstances” clauses that spell out unforeseeable conditions that keep a contract from being fulfilled; these act as a defense for non-performance by either party, but in this case, more likely the event producer.

-The IOC, much like other large properties such as FIFA and the NFL, “the last thing they want to do refund fees or lower the cost of what the sponsorship is,” Chase told AP.
+The IOC, much like other large properties such as FIFA and the NFL, “the last thing they want to do is refund fees or lower the cost of what the sponsorship is,” Chase told the AP.
 “The last thing they want to do is give any money back or charge less.
 So typically what they try to do is negotiate some kind of make-good or substitute benefits.”

 Over and above the IOC’s major sponsorship deals, local sponsors have paid just over $3 billion to the organizing committee.

-“Any party that has already spent money to put people on the ground; flights and hotel rooms and all those types of things, are most likely going to lose out on that,” Chase said.
+“Any party that has already spent money to put people on the ground, flights and hotel rooms and all those types of things, are most likely going to lose out on that,” Chase said.
 “The sponsorship fee may be the least of their concerns.”

-Dunbar reported from Lausanne, Switzerland; AP Medical Writer Maria Cheng from London, and AP Sports Writer Eric Olson from Omaha, Nebraska contributed to this report.
+Dunbar reported from Lausanne, Switzerland; AP Medical Writer Maria Cheng in London, and AP Sports Writer Eric Olson in Omaha, Nebraska, contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports